keerat21/CS455Project/README.md

   <img src = "http://i.imgur.com/HowF6aM.png" width=350>
 </p>

-## Features
+## Operating instructions

-A few of the things you can do with GitPoint:
+The things you can do with Recrsive Note Maker:

-* View user activity feed
-* Communicate on your issue and pull request conversations
-* Close or lock issues
-* Apply labels and assignees
-* Review and merge pull requests
-* Create new issues
-* Star, watch and fork repositories
-* Control your unread and participating notifications
-* Easily search for any user or repository
+* Add notes to homescreen
+* click on note which opens up a new screen which furthur can be opened to another screen.
+* Camera for each deatils/note screen
+* press and hold the note to delete it
+* Restart from home button
+* go back button

 <p align="center">
   <img src = "http://i.imgur.com/IkSnFRL.png" width=700>